Heejung-Hillary-Choi/Heejung-Hillary-Choi/README.md

 - - No, I don't admire Hillary Clinton, but, I usually mention her name when I introduce myself to others so that people-even a perfect stranger haahaha- can remember my name more easily💙

 - 👀 I’m interested in Traveling and Developing new projects...
-- - I've been in Japan, Taiwan, China, Philiphine, and Austraila.
+- - I've been in Japan, Taiwan, China, Philippines, and Austraila.
 - - I had lived in Sydney and Melbourne, AU...
-That was one of the most lovely times in my days.
+That was one of the loveliest times in my days.
 - - Oh, my.
-I've never been to America or Europe, meanning entire continent..
-Wisth to get there soooon without virus, without racism💜
+I've never been to America or Europe, meanning the entire continent..
+Wish to get there soooon without virus, without racism💜

 - 🌱 I’m currently learning mostly Java and Oracle DB...
 - - I am still a newcommer in this world.
 I feel like I'm gettin whole new info every minute..